 Fraser's five-rink ice palace, now named after a burger

-On a winter Saturday, the parking lot off Utica Road in Fraser fills with minivans before sunrise, kids in the back hauling hockey bags bigger than they are.
-Inside sits one of the larger ice complexes in the state: five separate ice surfaces under one roof, running open skating, figure skating, drop-in hockey, and leagues from before dawn until late at night.
-For a small Macomb County city, it’s an outsized engine of youth hockey — host to tournaments, ice shows, college and pro games, even Red Wing alumni matches.
+On a winter Saturday, the parking lot off Utica Road in Fraser fills with minivans before sunrise.
+In the back sit kids hauling hockey bags bigger than they are.
+Inside sits one of the larger ice complexes in the state: five separate ice surfaces under one roof.
+They run open skating, figure skating, drop-in hockey, and leagues from before dawn until late at night.
+For a small Macomb County city, it’s an outsized engine of youth hockey.
+It hosts tournaments, ice shows, college and pro games, even Red Wing alumni matches.

 The place has worn three identities.
-Its rinks were once each named for a Great Lake — Michigan, Huron, Ontario, Erie, Superior — so you could tell someone to meet you “on Superior” and they’d know which sheet.
+Its rinks were once each named for a Great Lake — Michigan, Huron, Ontario, Erie, Superior.
+So you could tell someone to meet you “on Superior” and they’d know which sheet.
 In 2013 it became Fraser Hockeyland under a Coca-Cola deal that renamed the rinks again.
-A few years ago it became Big Boy Arena, tied to the Michigan-born burger chain, which is how a hockey barn ended up named after a restaurant whose mascot holds a double-decker over his head.
+A few years ago it became Big Boy Arena, tied to the Michigan-born burger chain.
+That’s how a hockey barn ended up named after a restaurant whose mascot holds a double-decker over his head.

 The building has a stranger past than its bag-toting clientele suggests.
-Back in the 1970s, before it was wall-to-wall ice, the complex booked rock shows, and in 1974 a young band called KISS and Michigan’s own Bob Seger and the Silver Bullet Band both played here.
-These days the only roar is a Zamboni and a few hundred parents in the stands, breath fogging in the cold, watching eight-year-olds chase a puck across one of five identical white rectangles.
+Back in the 1970s, before it was wall-to-wall ice, the complex booked rock shows.
+In 1974 a young band called KISS played here.
+So did Michigan’s own Bob Seger and the Silver Bullet Band.
+These days the only roar is a Zamboni and a few hundred parents in the stands.
+Breath fogging in the cold, they watch eight-year-olds chase a puck across one of five identical white rectangles.

 Sources